"200Di" diesel conversion - how to do it

 The fuel system is pretty simple.
 If you are converting a diesel vehicle you already have almost everything you need.
 For a petrol vehicle you will need to add a fuel return line - your fuel tank may already have a hole for this (blanked off) so it is just a case of obtaining the correct tank fittings and fuel return line.
 You will also need a diesel filter - use the one from the donor Discovery.
 The plumbing is simplicity itself - the feed line goes from the tank to the lift pump on the side of the engine.
 From the lift pump fuel flows into the filter, and then to the injection pump.
 The return line goes from the injection pump back to the tank.
 The arm on the end of the accelerator pedal rod can be connected direct to the injection pump via a plain pushrod or, more elegantly, a ball-jointed rod, as per the photo below.

-Cooling system - the heater can be connected up using 19mm diameter rubber cooling hose.
+Cooling system - the heater can be connected up using 16mm diameter rubber cooling hose.
 The 200TDi engine does not have a heater control valve, but this is no big deal.
-Unless the heater fan is running, a Series heater will put out very little heat into the cabin.
+Unless the heater fan is running, a Series 3 heater will put out very little heat into the cabin.
+The older Series 2 round heater is a different matter, and a Series 2 heater tap will screw into the head in place of the heater pipe stub.
 You can use the standard Series radiator which is plenty big enough for this engine in non-turbo form.
 If you salvage the thermostat housing from your old Series engine you can use the standard Series top radiator hose.
 You will need to blank off the aperture for the bypass elbow with a steel plate (see photo below) and fit the thermostat housing to the head using new gaskets and M6x70 bolts.
+The housing will hold the Disco thermostat in place in the head.

 For the bottom hose you can use a universal flexible hose, 32/38 x 500mm.
-These are available from Halfords, part number HFH215.
+These used to be available from Halfords, part number HFH215, but my local branch has stopped selling them.
+If you can find a supplier of Gates hoses, their part number for a 32/38 x 500 Vulcoflex hose is 25305.
 Alternatively you can make your own bottom hose using Series top and bottom hoses cut up and joined together with steel tube and jubilee clips.
-This is how I did my first testbed vehicle, and that has now covered 6,000 miles with no problems.
+This is how I did my first testbed vehicle, and that covered 12,000 miles in my ownership with no problems.

 Cooling fan - the Disco fan is in entirely the wrong place and will not fit.
 In fact, you might as well cut the threaded stub off the end of the water pump and gain a bit more clearance between engine and radiator.
 There is then plenty of room to fit an electric fan, BUT...
 I have never once had to use mine.
 Not even in a 3 mile traffic jam, in hot weather, towing a trailer.
 So unless you live in central London or are planning to use your vehicle to tow heavy trailers up long steep hills, you probably don't need a cooling fan at all.
 These engines, connected to a Series radiator, run very cool - almost too cool.
 In winter, a radiator muff would probably be a good idea, although I haven't yet tried one on mine.

 If on reading this you like the idea of this conversion but feel it is beyond your own abilities, I will be happy to quote you for the work.
-A straightforward conversion, including second hand 200TDi engine fitted with a new timing belt and tensioners, plus all the other bits required, will probably be around £1,250 plus VAT.
+The supply of good used engines has pretty much dried up now, but if you already have a suitable engine I will be happy to fit it for you.

 My contact details